Atlantic City Railroad: Speed records

-On 20 July 1904, the regularly-scheduled train no. 25, which ran from Kaighn's Point in Camden, New Jersey, to Atlantic City, New Jersey, with Philadelphia and Reading Railway class P-4c 4-4-2 No.334 and 5 passenger cars, set a speed record.
+On 20 July 1904, the regularly scheduled train no. 25, which ran from Kaighn's Point in Camden, New Jersey, to Atlantic City, New Jersey, with Philadelphia and Reading Railway class P-4c 4-4-2 No.334 and 5 passenger cars, set a speed record.
 It ran the 55.5 mi in 43 minutes at an average speed of 77.4 mph.
 The 29.3 mi between Winslow Jct and Meadows Tower (outside of Atlantic City) were covered in 20 minutes at a speed of 87.9 mph.
 During the short segment between Egg Harbor and Brigantine Jct, the train was reported to have reached 115 mph.

 Predecessor railroads

-Camden, Gloucester & Mt.
-Ephraim Railway
+Camden, Gloucester and Mount Ephraim Railway

 Incorporated on 17 June 1873 by a group from Gloucester City, which wanted a rail line to link the busy passenger ferry landing at Kaighn's Point in Camden to the Gloucester City industrial area 3.9 mi away, then from that point another 1.3 mi to Mount Ephraim Borough.